-In this episode of the Pharmacy View Podcast’s Rx to Riches stream, international host Michael Alexander, a Pharmacist, entrepreneur, digital health enthusiast, Co-Founder of Audrie, and the Regional Vice-President of Health Plans at Omada Health, interviews Anisha Patel, a Clinical Pharmacist and Senior Clinical Lecturer at King’s College (London).
+In this episode of the Pharmacy View Podcast’s Rx to Riches stream, international host Michael Alexander, a Pharmacist, entrepreneur, digital health enthusiast, Co-Founder of Audirie, and the Regional Vice-President of Health Plans at Omada Health, interviews Anisha Patel, a Clinical Pharmacist and Senior Clinical Lecturer at King’s College (London).
 Anisha is also the Founder of the Pharmacist Diaries Podcast.
 This episode delves into Anisha’s passion for Clinical Pharmacy, their training experiences in the UK, and the evolving landscape of the Pharmacy sector.
 Listen in as Anisha shares the hurdles faced while seeking international opportunities, including a fascinating role managing emergency services during the Formula One event in Abu Dhabi.

 Raised in a family that owned Pharmacies, Anisha spent their teenage years immersed in healthcare environments.
 Moving from the UK to the US for college presented challenges, and despite excelling academically, they struggled with the pressure to pursue a traditional high-achieving career.
 After exploring medical school options, Anisha chose Pharmacy, driven by a desire to align their career with their creative side.
 Returning to the UK in 2005, they immersed themselves in Pharmacy studies, embracing both community and hospital settings.